AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-batch-processing.md

 ---
-title: Experience Manager [!DNL Forms] as a Cloud Service Communications batch processing
+title: AEM Forms as a Cloud Service Communications batch processing
 description: How to create brand-oriented and personalized communications?
 exl-id: 542c8480-c1a7-492e-9265-11cb0288ce98
 ---